Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/chat-faq.md

 ## How Can I Access my Chat?

 In the top bar, right next to your profile picture, you will see the **chat message icon**.
-Click/tap the icon to open the chat screen.
+Click/tap on the icon to open the chat screen.

 <img class="responsive-img" src="../images/chat-icon.png" alt="Chat icon" class="responsive-img" width="90%" />